rahullpatil/dbt_project_bw/README.md

 Dimensional Modeling: Develop clear business use cases and implement dimensional models with fact and dimension tables for optimized analytics and scalability.

-Dimensional Modeling: Develop clear business use cases and implement dimensional models with fact and dimension tables for optimized analytics and scalability.

 Data Versioning: Track historical changes using slowly changing dimensions (SCD) strategies.

 Automation: Schedule and automate pipeline runs using Airflow/Fivetran.